Caesar-github/mpv/DOCS/man/vo.rst

         Disable the scaler if the video image is not resized.
 In that case, ``bilinear`` is used instead whatever is set with ``scale``.
 Bilinear will reproduce the source image perfectly if no scaling is performed.
+        Enabled by default.
 Note that this option never affects ``cscale``.

     ``pbo``
         Enable use of PBOs.
+On some drivers this can be faster, especially if the source video size is huge (e.g. so called "4K" video).
+On other drivers it might be slower or cause latency issues.

-This is slightly faster, but can sometimes lead to sporadic and temporary image corruption (in theory, because reupload is not retried when it fails), and perhaps actually triggers slower paths with drivers that don't support PBOs properly.
+        In theory, this can sometimes lead to sporadic and temporary image corruption (because reupload is not retried when it fails).

     ``dither-depth=<N|no|auto>``
         Set dither target depth to N. Default: no.